Did you go to art school?

 Do you sell your art?

-At the moment, not really.
+Sometimes.
 I’m represented by Nationale, a gallery in Portland, where I have occasional exhibitions.
 Very occasional!
 Like, every five years.
+But I have one coming up so currently the gallery does have a number of things for sale.
+You can always contact May at Nationale to be kept abreast of available work.
 I also have a Buyolympia shop, where I sell cards, prints, and other odd and ends.
-But I don’t sell a lot of original art.
-You can always contact May at Nationale to be kept abreast of available work.

 Can I hire you?

 I'm precious with my studio time and don't take on a lot of jobs outside of whatever book I'm working on.
 I'm not available for commissions - portraits, tattoo designs, wedding invites, etc. - though I'm grateful that there's interest in that.
 I just don't have time.
-I also don't do ad work (right now anyway - maybe I'll change my tune when we're trying to scrape together college tuition for our kids).
-I do take on some select editorial and miscellaneous illustration jobs.
+I also don't do a lot of ad work.
+I do take on some select editorial and miscellaneous illustration jobs though.
 If you are an AD or the like, feel free to send projects via my agent, Steve Malk.

 What are you working on now?